castle stays in the uk

 The other main reason castles were built was to claim ownership over large pieces of land.
 A castle would typically signify the power the lord or royalty that lived in the castle wields.

 Not all castles have survived war, attacks, and years of bad weather.
-Most of them have been rebuilt but still portray their original designs and historic touches.
+Most have been rebuilt but still portray their original designs and historic touches.

 Nowadays, some castles function as tourist attractions and museums, while others have become homes to royal families.
 However, most castles have become hotels where people can relax or even host concerts and special events.